top of page

 1. You can take a lump sum distribution, meaning you cash out the full amount in the account.
 You won't have to pay a 10% early withdrawal penalty, but you will pay ordinary income tax.
 If it's a large sum of money, it could put you in a higher tax bracket.

-2. You can transfer the funds from any of these types of retirement accounts into an inherited IRA account that's under your name.
+2. You can transfer the funds from any of these types of retirement accounts into an inherited or beneficiary IRA account that's in your name.

 From there, the rules and regulations regarding distributions (withdrawals) and taxes owed on your inheritance are based on whether or not you're considered an eligible designated beneficiary.